psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 # Slicing and Pricing a 3D Print (Managers, Users with Supervision)

 To slice and price an unpriced print in the queue, open the .stl file in the appropriate slicer.
-For ultimakers, this is Cura.
+For Ultimakers, this is Cura.
 For form labs, this is the custom PreForm software.

 Follow the guide for your printer for specific instructions on how to slice.